 Veneto — a brief background

 The region of Veneto is in the north-east of Italy and the 8th largest region in the country.
 Its capital city is the well-known, and popular tourist hotspot of Venice.
-The 5th most populated region in the country.
+Veneto’s the 5th most populated region in the country.

-While the majority of people in Veneto speak Italian, many also frequently use the Venetian vernacular.
+While the majority of people in Veneto speak Italian, many also frequently use the Venetian language.
 You’ll most likely find that it’s the older generation that tend to speak Venetian than the younger crowd.

 A popular Venetian word, and one you hear frequently is Bon/vabon.
-In essence, it means ‘good/ok’, so you can only imagine how many times a day you’ll come across it.
+In short, it means ‘good/ok’, so you can imagine how many times a day you’ll come across it.

-If you enjoy a refreshing aperitivo (aperitif), you definitely need to master this next one.
-Veneto is home of the famous spritz, and you may need to ask for 1, or possibly more, ‘spriss’.
+If you enjoy your aperitivo (aperitif), you definitely need to master this one.
+Veneto’s home of the famous spritz, and you may need to ask for 1, or possibly more, ‘spriss’.
 The Venetian version consists of meeting friends in a bar after work, and before dinner, to take something to drink.

 “No matter the number of stories circling the origin, one thing’s clear: Venetians take their wine very seriously!”